✨ Get to know Boldin’s AI Planner Assistant

 People who set goals and have a written plan are:

 Every financial decision you make impacts your money today and all the way through the rest of your life.
-By making those decisions in context of your short- and long-term goals, you are more likely to be successful and happy.
+By making those decisions in the context of your short- and long-term goals, you are more likely to be successful and happy.

 While any financial goal setting is good, get even better results by setting goals in all of the following categories:

-Process oriented goals are about the “how” to achieve something, not about “what” you want to achieve.
-A process oriented goal is a goal you set for how you want to go about achieving your goals.
+Process-oriented goals are about the “how” to achieve something, not about “what” you want to achieve.
+A process-oriented goal is a goal you set for how you want to go about achieving your goals.

-You can set process oriented goals around the who, what, when, where and why questions:
+You can set process-oriented goals around the who, what, when, where, and why questions:

 What kinds of systems do you want to set up for tracking and managing your goals for savings, spending and earning?
 A spreadsheet?
 Notebook?
 A planning system like the Boldin Retirement Planner?

 How often do you want to check in on your key financial metrics?
-Some people reconcile their accounts daily, others monthly, some quarterly or even bi annually or annually.
+Some people reconcile their accounts daily, others monthly, some quarterly, or even bi-annually or annually.

 The more often the better.
 Make financial planning a habit!